sellrik/Tdlib/README.md

 There are no pre-build files provided, the building instructions can be found here: https://github.com/tdlib/td

-The library failed to bulild on the raspberry pi 3b+, but I found the solution (added link_libraries(atomic) int the cmake file) bug report: https://github.com/tdlib/td/issues/646
+The library failed to bulild on the raspberry pi 3b+, but I found the solution (added "link_libraries(atomic)" in the cmake file) bug report: https://github.com/tdlib/td/issues/646

 The Aigram library/wrapper can be used interface with the Telegram library: